We got it!

 Flax Engine Tech Demo 2022 with Realtime GI

 To showcase the capabilities of the new Global Illumination rendering we made a small demo presenting the ArchVis scene with dynamic lighting, dynamic objects, and adjustable time of the day.
 It’s a small sandbox where you can playtest how the GI looks in an actual production project and how it performs.
-You can download it now from our server or wait for the official release on Steam.

 In the demo, you can control the camera with a mouse and keyboard or play with a gamepad.
 Use D-pad or UHJK keys to rotate the sun and play with the time of the day in the scene to see how it affects the dynamic lighting.